 Journeys on this Train

-When we first experienced the new Danube Express private train, we knew it would jump to IRT's World’s Top 25 Trains list.
+When we first experienced the Danube Express private train, we knew it would jump to IRT's World’s Top 25 Trains list.
 The train started service with its gorgeous deluxe carriages in 2008.
-All itineraries either start or go through Budapest, Hungary, where the train is headquartered.
+Most itineraries either start or go through Budapest, Hungary, where the train is headquartered.
 One of the best itineraries is Istanbul to Prague, and one of the great developments for this train: all departures are guaranteed departures.
 This is great news for our guests.

 Latest News: Click here for Track 25, our blog, for the latest news on the Danube Express and other of our World's Top 25 Trains™.